 JsonApi4j supports JSON:API pagination for all multi-resource operations — both resource reads (GET /users) and to-many relationship reads (GET /users/1/relationships/citizenships).

-The framework handles the JSON:API wire format: parsing page[...] query parameters from the client and generating pagination links (self, next) in the response.
+The framework handles the JSON:API wire format: parsing page[...] query parameters from the client and generating pagination links (self, first, prev, next, last) in the response.
 Your code handles the actual data slicing — the framework never touches your data source.

 Pagination Strategies